shenrunzhang/forex/README.md

 plot.py - Runs predictions from a saved model.

+Threshold.py - has function get_threshold() to get best threshold when given pandas dataframe of closing prices

 ## Debug

 I always get an import error when following tensorflow tutorials.
 To fix it I changed